-Pair changing leaves and temperatures, pumpkins, Thanksgiving, and fall festivities with these free lessons and activities for enriching hands-on STEM.
+Pair changing leaves and temperatures, apple season, pumpkins, Thanksgiving, and fall festivities with these free lessons and activities for enriching hands-on STEM.

 STEM Activities to Bring Autumn Themes to Science Class